 - Imposing responsibilities on any party that has not agreed to those responsibilities in advance.
-A memorandum of understanding is to be submitted if you assign responsibilities to another party. - Including promises to perform an activity or provide a service that your organization does not have the capacity to provide or ensure. - Making assumptions that the readers of your proposal know or understand your organization, its capacity, activities, services or budget assumptions. - Using jargon and abbreviations that may not be understood outside your organization or industry.
+A memorandum of understanding is to be submitted if you assign responsibilities to another party. - Including promises to perform an activity or provide a service that your organization does not have the capacity to provide or ensure. - Making assumptions that the readers of your proposal know or understand your organization, it's capacity, activities, services or budget assumptions. - Using jargon and abbreviations that may not be understood outside your organization or industry.

-EVALUATION CRITERIA Points
+EVALUATION CRITERIA

-(1) Organizational Capability and Capacity 10
+(1) Organizational Capability and Capacity

 (2) Demonstrated Experience/Effectiveness and Performance Excellence 10

 (3) Management Design for Program and Performance 20

 (4) Management Design for Staffing/Staff Development including Customer Service 25

 (5) Quality Assurance 15

-(6) Financial Experience and Organizational Stability 15
+(6) Financial Experience and Organizational Stability

-(7) Budget 15
+(7) Budget

-(8) Historically Underutilized Business 5
+(8) Historically Underutilized Business

-Total Possible Points - Phase One 115
+Total Possible Points - Phase One

-Total Possible Points - Phase Two 10
+Total Possible Points - Phase Two

-Total Possible Combined Points 125
+Total Possible Combined Points

-6.2 Organizational Capability and Capacity - 10 Points
+8.2 Organizational Capability and Capacity - 10 Points

-- Provide a brief history of your organization; include year established, location of home/corporate office locations of any regional offices, number of employees, other lines of business. - If you are submitting a proposal as a partnership, consortium or joint venture the roles and responsibilities of each party and identify the lead entity.
-A copy of the partnership, consortium or joint venture agreement must be included as an attachment. - If you are submitting a proposal using a Managing Director/Professional Employer Organization (PEO) Model a copy of the agreement between the Managing Director and the PEO or staffing agency must be included in the proposal as an attachment. - If you are subcontracting any services, identify which services will be subcontracted and the rationale behind using a subcontractor rather than providing the services yourself.
-Describe how subcontracts were or will be procured, their qualifications and the basis for payment. - Present your proposed organization chart and delineate how the WSST Workforce Center proposed staff positions and lines of responsibility would fit in the corporate organization, include all administrative staff. - Describe the governance and oversight role of your organization (upper corporate management) to the local staff. - Provide a brief synopsis of all proposed corporate management staff by position and major responsibilities to include: - Types and tenure of management roles in the workforce system - Responsibilities - Number of staff managed directly and indirectly - Size of the budget managed
+- Provide a brief history of your organization; include year established, location of home/corporate office, and locations of any regional offices, number of employees, and other lines of business. - If you are submitting a proposal as a partnership, consortium or joint venture the roles and responsibilities of each party and identify the lead entity.
+A copy of the partnership, consortium or joint venture agreement must be included as an attachment. - Present your proposed organization chart and delineate how the WSST proposed staff positions and lines of responsibility would fit in the corporate organization, include all administrative staff. - Describe your management strategies for efficiently and effectively achieving the Board Goals - Please identify and explain proposed strategies for exceeding each of the required Texas Workforce Commission's performance outcomes of contracts for the WIOA Youth Program. - ❖ Describe the organization's experience in working with low-income youth that have barriers to academic and occupational success.
+(In your response, include specific data that demonstrated your organization's success working with these youth). - Provide three (3) references from organizations you have contracted with during the past year.
+Include name of contact person, mailing address, phone number, and e-mail. - Provide a brief synopsis of all assigned (corporate) management staff, by position and major responsibility include: - Types and tenure of management roles in the workforce system - Responsibilities - Number of staff managed directly and indirectly - Size of the budget managed